 Generally, Legalite will collect your personal information through:

-- direct contact with you, whether in person or over the phone, email or post;
+- direct contact with you, whether in person or over the phone, email, or more rarely, snail mail;

 - the completion of online contact forms or booking forms on our website;

-- information services providers, social media sites or publicly available information.
+- information services providers, when you slide into our social media DMs, or publicly available information.

 When you use our website, the following information may be logged for statistical purposes and for the purposes of marketing and advertising to you: